marbl/MetagenomeScope/README.md

 2. If "target" is not already given as the next entry in the path (as a segment), then we add it to the path.

 I think this should mostly match how other GFA 2 parsers (e.g. Gfapy) handle these kinds of mixed paths.
+But if you have strong opinions about this, please feel free to file an issue so we can discuss.

 <hr/>
 </details>